 And, creating strife plays into the hands of the top oligarchy/ cartels.
-Fermenting phony wars based on race, religion, or gender advances the move toward world government, which is contrary to the role of religion as an advocate for the rights of the family and other local populations.
+Fomenting phony wars based on race, religion, or gender advances the move toward world government, which is contrary to the role of religion as an advocate for the rights of the family and other local populations.

 Part Three: Vetting and Testing the Deep State- An Analysis of E. Michael Jones:

 Darrell, in a comment below, mentioned the works of E. Michael Jones (EMJ).
 As is the case with Sterling Allan, there are fundamental premises for which I take issue, which nevertheless provide rich stimulus for ongoing analysis:

 Look at the second oldest video on his YouTube channel.
 At about 8 minutes in, Jones presents this as a logical chain: rejector of Christ → rejector of rationality → rejector of practical reason → rejector of morality → rejector of the order of the universe [God] → rejector of the political order → a revolutionary.
 Wait, doesn’t Christ represent a rejector of the political order; a revolutionary?
 Isn’t the story itself a parable with a larger meaning: promotion of the family (the next world), which at times makes one a revolutionary to a political order that promotes a sometimes divergent global agenda?